Music

 Semester Hours 3

-This course is designed for non-music majors and requires no previous musical experience.
-It is a survey course that incorporates several modes of instruction, including lectures, guided listening, and similar experiences involving music.
-The course will cover at least three (3) stylistic periods, provide a multicultural perspective, and include both vocal and instrumental genres.
-Upon completion, students should be able to demonstrate knowledge of music fundamentals, the aesthetic/stylistic characteristics of historical periods, and an aural perception of style and structure in music.
+This course is intended for non-music majors and requires no prior musical experience.
+It serves as a survey course that includes various modes of instruction, such as lectures, guided listening, and similar activities involving music.
+The course will address at least three stylistic periods, offer a multicultural perspective, and encompass both vocal and instrumental genres.
+Upon completion, students should be able to demonstrate knowledge of music fundamentals, the aesthetic and stylistic characteristics of historical periods, and an aural perception of style and structure in music.

 MUS 111: Music Theory I